How can automation reduce operational costs in terminal operations?

 What terminal processes benefit most from automation technologies?

-- Horizontal transport between quay and yard – Automated Guided Vehicles (AGVs) operate continuously with consistent performance levels, eliminating variability in manual operations.
-Successfully implemented worldwide since 1993.
+- Horizontal transport between quay and yard – automated transport vehicles operate continuously with consistent performance levels, eliminating variability in manual operations.

-- Yard management – Automated Stacking Cranes (ASCs) optimize container positioning, reduce rehandling, and increase yard density, contributing to reduced operational costs per container.
+- Yard management – automated yard cranes optimise container positioning, reduce rehandling, and increase yard density, contributing to reduced operational costs per container.

-- Gate operations – Optical character recognition technology streamlines container identification and processing, reducing labor needs and increasing throughput.
+- Gate operations – OCR technology streamlines container identification and processing, reducing labour needs and increasing gate throughput.

-How can terminals implement automation while minimizing disruption?
+How can terminals implement automation while minimising disruption?

-A phased implementation approach allows terminals to introduce automation incrementally while maintaining ongoing operations.
-This strategy minimizes disruption while allowing for gradual cost reduction benefits.
+A clever, phased implementation approach is necessary for terminals to introduce automation incrementally while maintaining ongoing operations.
+This strategy minimises disruption while allowing for gradual cost reduction benefits.

 The key principle for successful implementation is separation – keeping automated and manual operations physically apart.
 As noted in industry research, “rule number 1 when considering the introduction of automated equipment is that you separate their movements from the movements of people or manned equipment.”
 This separation significantly reduces complexity and makes proving the safety case much easier.